Half-Life (video game): Mods

-In 2004, Valve released Half-Life: Source, a version of Half-Life created in their new game engine, Source.
-It includes no new graphical elements, but adds new physics, water effects and 5.1 surround sound.
-Black Mesa, a third-party remake of Half-Life developed by Crowbar Collective in the Source engine, was published as a free mod in September 2012 and later approved by Valve for a commercial release.

-Expansions

-Half-Life was followed by an expansion pack, Opposing Force, on November 1, 1999, developed by Gearbox Software.
-Players control US Marine corporal Adrian Shephard, who fights a new group of aliens and black operations units.
-Gearbox developed a second expansion pack, Blue Shift, in which players control Barney Calhoun, a security guard at Black Mesa.
-It was developed as a bonus campaign for the Dreamcast port of Half-Life; but released for Windows on June 12, 2001, after the port was canceled.
-Gearbox created a cooperative multiplayer expansion pack, Decay, exclusively for the PlayStation 2 port of Half-Life.
+In 2003, Valve's network was infiltrated by hackers.
+Among the stolen files was the unreleased Half-Life mod Half-Life: Threewave, a canceled remake of the Quake mod Threewave CTF.
+The files were found by fans on a Vietnamese FTP server in February 2016 and unofficially distributed that September.

 Reception

 Critical reception

-Half-Life has a score of 96 out of 100 on aggregate review website Metacritic.
-Computer Gaming World's Jeff Green said that the game "is not just one of the best games of the year.
-It's one of the best games of any year, an instant classic that is miles better than any of its immediate competition, and – in its single-player form – is the best shooter since the original Doom".
+Half-Life received critical acclaim by reviewers.
+On the review aggregation website Metacritic, Half-Life has a score of 96 out of 100, indicating "universal acclaim".
+Computer Gaming World's Jeff Green said it was "not just one of the best games of the year.
+It's one of the best games of any year, an instant classic that is miles better than any of its immediate competition, and—in its single-player form—is the best shooter since the original Doom."
+Next Generation wrote: "It is fast paced, it is dramatic, and it brings the very idea of adventure on a PC out of the dark ages and into a 3D world.
+All that and not a single Orc in sight."
 IGN described it as "a tour de force in game design, the definitive single player game in a first-person shooter".
 GameSpot said it was the "closest thing to a revolutionary step the genre has ever taken".

-Next Generation reviewed the PC version of the game, rating it five stars out of five, and stated that "It is fast paced, it is dramatic, and it brings the very idea of adventure on a PC out of the dark ages and into a 3D world.
-All that and not a single Orc in sight."

 Several reviewers cited the level of immersion and interactivity as revolutionary.
 AllGame said, "It isn't everyday that you come across a game that totally revolutionizes an entire genre, but Half-Life has done just that."
 Hot Games commented on the realism, and how the environment "all adds up to a totally immersive gaming experience that makes everything else look quite shoddy in comparison".
-Gamers Depot found the game engaging, stating that they have "yet to play a more immersive game period".
-The Electric Playground said that Half-Life was an "immersive and engaging entertainment experience", but noted that this only lasted for the first half of the game, explaining that the game "peaked too soon".
+Gamers Depot wrote that it was the most immersive game they had played.